MiguelAngelHorta/Security-GRC-Governance-Risk-and-Compliance/README.md

-# Security Engineering Repository
+# Security GRC Engineering Repository

 This repository contains architecture and details regarding GRC governance risk and compliance engineering aimed at building a mature GRC program at an enterprise.

-## 🔐 Security GRC Automation
+## 🔐 GRC Program Automation Architecture

 The architecture comprises the following components describing how a GRC program is engineered to streamline GRC efforts resulting in reduced manual effort due to automation: